jfree/swtgraphics2d/README.md

 - the Porter-Duff compositing rules in `AlphaComposite`
 - multi-linear and radial gradient paints.

-Areas that still need work:

-- clipping functions are not yet fully correct
-- font metrics are approximated

 ![SWT test output](swtgraphics2d.png)

 License
 -------
-SWTGraphics2D is free software under the terms of the GNU Lesser General Public License (LGPL) version 2.1 or later.
+**SWTGraphics2D** is free software under the terms of the GNU Lesser General Public License (LGPL) version 2.1 or later.

     Please note that SWTGraphics2D is distributed WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
     Please refer to the license for details.

+In the future, it is planned that the code will be dual-licensed under the Eclipse Public License 2.0 in addition to the LGPL.
+The main contributors (Henry Proudhon and David Gilbert) have agreed to this already.

 Change History
 --------------